ligerzer0/Wordbot/README.md

 # Wordbot
-## A highly customizable reddit crawler for analyzing data on reddit
+### A customizable Reddit crawler for analyzing data on reddit

 To run, first edit `setup.py`.
 Provide the required settings--the bot needs a reddit account to run.